 First, I make sure the transfer surface is clean (no grease or dust) and dry.
 This not only helps with the image’s sticking time on the surface, but also affects the result.

 Next I print the image to be transferred.
 I don’t necessarily use an image printed by laser printer.
 If you give enough time for the ink to settle on the paper, images printed by inkjet do just as good a job as ones printed by laser printer.
 If you are going to use an image printed by an inkjet printer, I recommend that you wait overnight before using that image.
 Also, if the image has writing on it then you need to flip the image horizontally to make a mirror image.
+If you don’t know how to flip an image, I have a very easy 4-step tutorial that you might want to see.

 After printing, I cut the paper to a manageable size…